jumpnow/jumpnowtek-site/_posts/2015-01-23-FreeBSD-Duovero-Device-Tree.md

 **Description**

 There are 5 MMC controllers.

-Only the first one, which has dedicated hardware on both the *Duovero* and *PandaBoard*, is defined for now.
+I'm only declaring the first one, which has dedicated hardware for an SD card on both the *Duovero* and *PandaBoard*.

 Used in `sys/arm/ti/ti_sdhci.c`